AllefDouglasDev/java-table-lazy-loading/README.md

 This project was maded in IntelliJ IDEA

-That is project to show you how can ypu search for data and populate in a JTable lazily.
+This is a project to show you how can ypu search for data and populate in a JTable lazily.

 The JScrollPane has a listener then will call when the user scrolls the JTable.